medhavi27/ASO-Web-App/documents/design-journey.md

 [Tell us about your client.
 Who is your client?
 What kind of website do they want?
 What are their key goals?]

+> Our client is a Cornell student that is currently involved in the Armenian Student Organization on campus.
+Being that her organization does not have a website, she would like to have one that mainly provides further information about current members and events ongoing.
+Some of the key goals that she would like the website to accomplish are notifying others of future events involved with ASO, general information about current members, and to spread more awareness about ASO both on campus and in the Ithaca community.

 [NOTE: If you are redesigning an existing website, give us the current URL and some screenshots of the current site.
 Tell us how you plan to update the site in a significant way that meets the final project requirements.]